-The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities represent between 3% and 20% of investments.
+The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities represent a minimum alignment commitment of 0% of investments.

 The management company takes the adverse sustainability impacts of investment decisions into account, and states how the product in question considers them, transparently and pragmatically, in its Principal Adverse Impacts Policy.